shaze/GS/README.md

 To install Docker or Singularity requires root privileges.
 Generally, Docker is not available or recommended in shared computing environments like HPC clusters but Singularity is widely available: you do not have to be root in order to _run_ Singularity.

-You need to run Singularity 3 for this workflow (note the default Ubuntu version is Singularity 2).
+You need to run Singularity 3 for this workflow.
+* A package is not available on Ubuntu and you have to install yourself.
 Instructions can be found here: https://sylabs.io/guides/3.0/user-guide/installation.html on how to do this (look for `Install the Debian/Ubuntu package using apt`).
+The instructions are clear and the steps are not onerous but if you have a single user machine and are root it may be easier to use Docker.
-On RHEL deliverables, you can find it in the OSG repo.
+* On RHEL versions, you can find it in the OSG repo.
+You need to add this repo to `/etc/yum.repos.d`

-To install Docker (remember you either need Docker or singularity), on Ubuntu install `docker.io`.
-On RHEL, the package is `docker`.
+To install Docker
+*  on Ubuntu install `docker.io`.
+*  On RHEL, the package is `docker`.
+*  On MacOS, you can install from here: https://docs.docker.com/desktop/mac/install/

 ## 1.3 Installing the workflow itself